dauji4git/Dauji_Academics/content/authors/admin/_index.md

 ## About Us

 Dauji Academics was established as a sole proprietorship firm in December 2024.
 The firm was established, and is managed by Dauji Saha (Ph.D.), after his voluntary retirement from Bhabha Atomic Research Centre & Homi Bhabha National Institute.
 The firm strives to provide quality services in diverse academic activities, research, and structural engineering.
-Further details are available on the 'Services' page.
+Further details are available here [Services](https://dauji4git.github.io/Dauji_Academics/services/).

 ## Vision